mobileLogo

 The Internet of Things (IoT) is all about connecting different devices so they can work together.
 Here are the basic parts that help them collect, share, process, and interact with data:

-1. Sensor/Devices: The smart thermostat detects ambient conditions in real time by means of temperature sensors, therefore gathering data from its surroundings.
+1. Sensor/Devices: The smart thermostat detects ambient conditions in real time using temperature sensors, therefore gathering data from its surroundings.
 The system cannot decide whether to turn the heating or cooling on or off without this information.

 2. Connectivity: The thermostat sends gathered data to the cloud and receives commands from a user's smartphone or automated system by connecting to the internet via Wi-Fi or Bluetooth.
 Particularly in industrial environments, some IoT configurations might depend on 5G or cellular networks for quicker and more dependable connectivity.